 Pursuing a combined degree allows you to further explore your interest in the field of public health, expedite time to degree–five years versus the typical six years–and save money by cutting one year of tuition!

-Undergraduate to graduate degree options are open to all undergraduate majors at the university.
+Undergraduate to graduate degree options are open to all undergraduate majors at the University of Iowa.
 Visit here for more information about our undergrad-to-grad degree options.